nebari-dev/nebari-docs/docs/docs/faq.md

 ### How do I clean up or delete the Conda-Store pod, if I need to?

-There are potentially two similar questions here with very different answers.

-If you want to delete old builds of your environment on Conda-Store, you simply need to click the "delete" button in the Conda-Store UI.
+You may find that the pods hosting your environment get full over time, prompting you to clear them out.
+To delete old builds of your environment on Conda-Store, you simply need to click the "delete" button in the Conda-Store UI.

-If you want to *purge* old builds of your environment entirely from the system, you will need to go to the NFS mount on the server, as these builds are cached there.
-You can then manually delete the cached builds.
-This can be done either through k9s, or ssh-ing into the Conda-Store pods.